So You Want to Start a Private Practice? Here’s the Roadmap (2 of 2)

 This is the not-so-fun part, but essential if you ever plan to take insurance.
 CAQH ProView is a free database where insurance companies verify your credentials.
 You’ll need your degree, license info, insurance certificate, resume, and NPI number.
 It’s clunky, but once you’re in, you’re in.

-It's been 6 years since I started my private practice and I love it.
+It’s been six years since I started my private practice, and I love it.

-• Headway (link): Free, fast, and handles insurance credentialing and billing for you.
-Took me about 5 days to get cleared.
+Headway: Free, fast, and handles insurance credentialing and billing for you.
+It took me about five days to get cleared.

-I use SimplePractice for everything and Headway just for insurance.
-You could do the reverse if you want, or just use Headway alone.
+I personally use SimplePractice for my notes and telehealth, and Headway just for insurance.
+You could do the reverse, or use Headway/Alma alone if you don’t want to manage your own billing.

 You don’t need to form an LLC.
 You can run your practice as a sole proprietor.
 But an LLC adds protection and makes bookkeeping cleaner.
 Either way, it’s worth opening a separate bank account for your practice.